-Cons: Potential risk of shattering but many do use it successfully
+Cons: Potential risk of shattering but many do use it successfully and burns foods easily.

 We are a vegetarian family so cooking in a cast iron is a great way for us to get more iron.
 We use ours daily but not for every meal.

 Finex has a much higher price point than other cast irons but the organic oil is worth it for me.
 It’s also quite beautiful to look at and has a stainless steel handle that does not get hot.
-The tip of the handle has a lead free brass knob.
+The tip of the handle has a brass knob.

 Finex 12 inch cast iron this is the one we use the most often.
 We also have the 10 inch but the versatility of the 12 inch is worth the extra cost if you are going to only buy one.

 ***** I recently tested my Finex when I was testing other items I own for lead using a Niton XL3T XRF.
 The pan was negative, the stainless steel handle was negative, but the brass knob had lead at 33,900 parts per million.
 I’ve been in touch with Finex and they are aware of the issue.
 They have tested the knob and researched risks and other materials.
 They sent the knob to be tested at a certified lab and it passed the stringent CA Prop 65 leach test (meaning no lead in the brass knob is leaching).
 There is no risk with the brass handle. ******

 Pros: This really is an amazing pan.
 We love cooking on it and it’s a great non-stick replacement

 Cons: Cast iron pans in general, not specific to Finex only, leach iron (which is why a lot of people use them).
 Make sure you research cooking in cast iron if this is a concern for you.